flightphp/core/LEAME.md

 ## Last-Modified

-You can use the `lastModified` method and pass in a UNIX timestamp to set the date and time a page was last modified.
-The client will continue to use their cache until the last modified value is changed.
 Puedes usar el método `lastModified` y pasar un timestamp UNIX para asignar la fecha y hora en que la página fue modificada por última vez.
 El cliente continuará usando su versión cacheada hasta que el valor de `last modified` cambie.